Base class for mapping of ManagedRecords to and from persistent storage.

 ContentRepository (be it a

-Database, a ContentProvider
+Database, a ContentProvider, or whatever).

 Mixin for child records of a class which